ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 #### Connection ILIAS to the server

 By default, ILIAS uses the IP address or FQDN set in the server configuration.
 It is recommended that the chat server is only locally accessible and made publicly available through a proxy server.
-In this case, another URL must be specified, via which the client can connect to the chat server.
+In this case, another URL MUST be specified, via which the client can connect to the chat server.

 ![](./docu/images/view-serversettings_ilias_proxy_en.PNG)